erikwiffin/erik.wiffin.com/content/posts/Data Engineering for Other People.md

 Leaving aside the column headings, those dates aren't what I'm seeing in Excel at all!

 The usual solution to problems like this is "plain text", but Excel files don't work like that at all.
-Luckily, they can be converted to "csv"s, or Comma Separated Values, which are plain text, and can be viewed in a text editor to make sure your data is exactly what you expect it to be.
+Luckily, they can be converted to &ldquo;csv&rdquo;s, or Comma Separated Values, which are plain text, and can be viewed in a text editor to make sure your data is exactly what you expect it to be.
 To convert, click "save as" and then pick "CSV" from the list of dropdown options.
 You end up with something you can open in TextEdit that looks like this:

 ![Taco Sales.csv](/images/data-engineering-101/taco-sales-csv.png)